abdrahmansoltan/Learning-Notes/Frontend/HTML-CSS/2-CSS.md

   }
   ```

+- One of the most common use cases for text-shadow is to increase the contrast between light-coloured text and a light background.

 - you can add multiple text-shadows to the same element by separating them with a comma `","`

   ```css